Ready to learn more?

 Unless prohibited by applicable law or a legally-binding request of law enforcement, Aventri shall promptly notify Client of any request by government agency, judicial body or law enforcement authority for access to or disclosure of Personal Data.

-Aventri shall take reasonable steps to require screening of its personnel who may have access to Personal Data, and shall ensure such personnel (i) Processes Personal Data in accordance with Client’s instructions as set forth in this DPA; (ii) receives appropriate training on its responsibilities regarding the handling and safeguarding of Personal Data; and, (iii) is subject to confidentiality obligations designed to safeguard Personal Data from unauthorized access or disclosure.
+Aventri shall take reasonable steps to require screening of its personnel who may have access to Personal Data, and shall ensure such personnel (i) Processes Personal Data in accordance with Client’s Instructions as set forth in this DPA; (ii) receives appropriate training on its responsibilities regarding the handling and safeguarding of Personal Data; and, (iii) is subject to confidentiality obligations designed to safeguard Personal Data from unauthorized access, use or disclosure.

 In the event Aventri becomes aware of a Personal Data Breach, it shall, without undue delay (but in any event within forty-eight (48) hours), notify Client.
 Aventri’s notification shall include, to the extent known at the time of notification (i) a description of the Personal Data Breach, including, where possible, the categories and approximate number of Data Subjects concerned and the categories and approximate number of Personal Data records concerned, (ii) a description of the likely consequences of the Personal Data Breach, and (iii) a description of the measures taken or proposed to be taken by Aventri to address the Personal Data Breach, including, where appropriate, measures to mitigate its possible adverse effects.
 If Aventri is unable to provide all of the information listed above as part of the initial notification, Aventri will provide this information to Client as soon as reasonably practicable.
 To the extent Client requires additional information from Aventri to meet its Personal Data Breach notification obligations under applicable Data Protection Laws, Aventri shall provide reasonable assistance to provide such information to Client taking into account the nature of Processing and the information available to Aventri.